LTS5/Distill-SODA/README.md

-# Proto-SF-OSDA
+# Distill-SODA

-This repository contains official [PyTorch](https://pytorch.org/) implementation for paper **Source-Free Open-Set Domain Adaptation for Histopathological Images via Distilling Self-Supervised Vision Transformer** by Guillaume Vray, Devavrat Tomar, Behzad Bozorgtabar, and Jean-Philippe Thiran.
+This repository contains official [PyTorch](https://pytorch.org/) implementation for paper **Distill-SODA: Distilling Self-Supervised Vision Transformer for Source-Free Open-Set Domain Adaptation in Computational Pathology** by Guillaume Vray, Devavrat Tomar, Behzad Bozorgtabar, and Jean-Philippe Thiran.

 *The code will be released soon.*